Regression Discontinuity Designs Under Interference: Estimation

 To simplify exposition, here we focus on a local linear estimator.
 However, in the Supplementary Material, \ref{appendix:estimator}, results are stated for polynomials with generic degree $p$.
 Setting $\beta_{d,g}(0) = [\muplus[0], \muplusderiv[(1)]]^T$ and $\beta_{d',g'}(0) = [\muminus[0], \muminusderiv[(1)]]^T$, the distance-based local linear estimators for $\beta_{d,g}(0)$ and $\beta_{d',g'}(0)$ are obtained as

 where $h_n$ is a positive bandwidth and $K_{h_n}(u) = K(u/h_n)/h_n$ for a given kernel function $K(\cdot)$.
-We assume that the kernel function has support $[-1,1]$ and is positive, symmetric, and continuous, as is common in RDD literature \citep[e.g.,][]{cct14}\footnote{Commonly employed kernels include the uniform kernel, that assigns equal weight to each observation within the bandwidth, and the triangular kernel, which assigns weights that are monotonically decreasing with the distance from the cutoff point.}.
+We assume that the kernel function has support $[-1,1]$ and is positive, symmetric, and continuous, as is common in RDD literature \citep[e.g.,][]{cct14}.\footnote{Common choices include the uniform kernel which assigns equal weights within the bandwidth, and the triangular kernel, which assigns weights decreasing with the distance from the cutoff.}

 {We now introduce some useful notation, adapting the notation in \citet{cct14}.
 Let us set $\bm{Y} = [Y_1,..., Y_n]^T$ and $\tilde{\bm{X}}_{n} = [\tilde{X}_{1},..., \tilde{X}_{n}]^T$, and let $r(u) = [1 , u]$.
-We define $\tilde{X}(h_n) = [\bm{r}(\tilde{X}_{1}/h_n),..., \bm{r}(\tilde{X}_{n}/h_n)]$, that is, the matrix containing the linear expansion of the distance variable, the diagonal weighting matrices $\Wplus$ with generic diagonal element $w_{i,d,g}(h_n) = \mathbbm{1}(D_i = d, G_i = g, \geq 0)\cdot K_{h_n}(\distvari)$, and $\Wminus$ with generic diagonal element $w_{i,d',g'}(h_n) = \mathbbm{1}(D_i = d', G_i = g)\cdot K_{h_n}(\distvari)$.
+We define $\tilde{X}(h_n) = [\bm{r}(\tilde{X}_{1}/h_n),..., \bm{r}(\tilde{X}_{n}/h_n)]$, that is, the matrix containing the linear expansion of the distance variable, the diagonal weighting matrices $\Wplus$ with generic diagonal element $w_{i,d,g}(h_n) = \mathbbm{1}(D_i = d, G_i = g)\cdot K_{h_n}(\distvari)$, and $\Wminus$ with generic diagonal element $w_{i,d',g'}(h_n) = \mathbbm{1}(D_i = d', G_i = g')\cdot K_{h_n}(\distvari)$.
 Finally, we define ${\Gammaplusmain = \tilde{X}(h_n)^T\Wplus\tilde{X}(h_n)/n}$ and ${\Gammaminusmain = \tilde{X}(h_n)^T\Wminus\tilde{X}(h_n)/n}$.} Letting $H(h_n) = \text{diag}(1, h_n^{-1})$, for $h_n > 0$, the solutions to \eqref{eq:distrss} are

-The final estimator for $\tau_{d,g,d',g'}(0)$ is given by the difference in the estimators of the intercepts of the transformed outcome regression functions
+The final estimator for $\boundeff$ is given by the difference in the estimators of the intercepts of the transformed outcome regression functions

 where $\hat{\mu}_{d,g}(h_n) = e_1^T\hat{\beta}_{d,g}(h_n)$ and $\hat{\mu}_{d',g'}(h_n) = e_1^T\hat{\beta}_{d',g'}(h_n)$ with $e_1 = [1,0]^T$.